*This post may contain affiliate links. Please read our disclosure for more info.

 Extreme sports are often considered some of the hardest sporting activities in the world and require a lot of dedication to master.
 However, the adrenaline rush and sense of accomplishment associated with such sports is often immeasurable.

-On first appearance, you could say that adventure sports are very similar to extreme sports with the main distinguishable difference being that most adventure sports can be done without the need for significant training.
+On first appearance, you could say that an adventure sport is very similar to an extreme sport with the main distinguishable difference being that most adventure sports can be done without the need for significant training or expertise.

 Extreme sports typically require years and years of specialist training and dedication to master.